SydneyResearchTech/SydneyResearchTech.github.io/_training/xnat.md

 ![XNAT login screen](/assets/img/XNAT login screen.png){:class="img-responsive"}

+When using an AIS XNAT, make sure you either select the correct authentication method from the drop down box (i.e. unikey for University of Sydney staff/students), or click on the orange AAF button to login using credentials from another institution.

+For the text XNAT instance the username and password are both "admin".

 ### Navigating to session page

 To navigate to an imaging session page, either select the projects on the left-hand side or the recent sessions on the right.

 ![XNAT session page](/assets/img/XNAT session page.png){:class="img-responsive"}

+Alternatively, you can search using the quick search bar, or create an advanced search to select a range of sessions.

 ### Downloading data